China regulator to suspend some China Eastern, XiamenAir flights due to COVID-19 cases - NewsBreak

 China regulator to suspend some China Eastern, XiamenAir flights due to COVID-19 cases

-BEIJING (Reuters) -China’s aviation regulator will suspend two China Eastern flights from New York to Shanghai from January 3 due to COVID-19 cases, the Shanghai government said on Monday.
+BEIJING (Reuters) -China’s aviation regulator will suspend two China Eastern flights from New York to Shanghai from January 3 due to...www.shorenewsnetwork.com

-The regulator will also suspend two XiamenAir flights from Los Angeles to Xiamen from the same date, the official news website under the Civil Aviation Administration of China (CAAC) reported.
+BEIJING (Reuters) -China’s aviation regulator will suspend two China Eastern flights from New York to Shanghai from January 3 due to...www.shorenewsnetwork.com

-Ten passengers in total on Dec.
-14 China Eastern and XiamenAir flights tested positive for COVID-19 upon arrival in China, triggering CAAC to halt two subsequent flights, the website said.

 Comments / 0